dalleyg/pyrseus/docs/source/writingplugins.rst

 ======

 The first choice you'll face is where to put your plugin.
-We currently supports two choices:
+We currently supports two options:

 - in the Pyrseus repository, in the `pyrseus.ctx.plugins` package